 The Board undertakes a detailed annual review of its liquidity adequacy under the Internal Liquidity Adequacy Assessment Process (ILAAP) and submits this to the PRA for supervisory review.
-The ILAAP specifies the daily processes that the Society will use to determine the amount of liquidity required to cover its potential cash flow needs under a range of stresses including three PRA standard scenarios 'idiosyncratic', 'market-wide' and 'combined'.
+The ILAAP specifies the daily processes that the Society will use to determine the amount of liquidity required to cover its potential cash flow needs under a range of stress scenarios.

-The supervisory review also informs the PRA's view of the amount of 'buffer' or highest quality liquid assets that the Society should hold to meet the three standard regulatory stress scenarios and the maximum allowable gap between maturing wholesale assets and wholesale liabilities (wholesale refinancing gap).
-Treasury maintains liquid resources at the greater of the LCR requirement or that indicated by the ILAAP.
+The supervisory review also informs the PRA's view of the amount of 'buffer' or highest quality liquid assets that the Society should hold and the maximum allowable gap between maturing wholesale assets and wholesale liabilities (wholesale refinancing gap).
+Treasury maintains liquid resources at the greater of the LCR requirement and that indicated by the ILAAP.